gjwgit/opencv/README.md

 Determine an Image's Blurriness
 ==============================

-The variance of the Laplacian approach to calcualting a measure of blurriness convolves the input image with the Laplacian operator and computes the variance :smile:.
+The variance of the Laplacian approach to calculating a measure of blurriness convolves the input image with the Laplacian operator and computes the variance :smile:.
 The default threshold for blurriness is 100 so that any image with a measure less than 100 is regarded as